TikTok has specific guidelines you must agree to when posting content on the app.

 Getting someone banned on TikTok cannot be done directly.
 You need to report the account to the platform.
-Before you begin, you need to ensure that you have a reasonable cause and reason because TikTok will ask you to provide that during the process.
-Upon submitting your request, TikTok will review your request for a period of 48hrs extending to a week.
+Before you begin, you must ensure that you have a reasonable cause and reason because TikTok will ask you to provide that during the process.
+Upon submitting your request, TikTok will review your request for 48 hours to a week.

 This guide focuses on how to get someone banned on TikTok and the different types of bans that can be imposed on this platform.